Garry Williams has more than 25 years' experience of civil and commercial litigation.

 Doyle’s Guide also recommends him for intellectual property, technology, media and telecommunications disputes in New Zealand.

-Garry is on the Faculty of the NZLS Litigation Skills Programme and is a member of the Training Committee of the New Zealand Bar Association.
+Garry is on the Faculty of the NZLS Litigation Skills Programme and is a member of the Training and Diversity Committees of the New Zealand Bar Association.
 He is also a member of the New Zealand and Trans-Tasman Committees of the Intellectual Property Society of Australia and New Zealand (IPSANZ).

 R McDONALD CO NEW ZEALAND LTD v MAVERICKS GROUP LTD (2017) High Court proceeding relating to alleged misrepresentations made by the defendants in connection with parallel imported WEBER® gas barbeques.

 S C JOHNSON & SONS, INC v INTERNATIONAL CONSOLIDATED BUSINESS PTY LTD (2017) Dispute over the ownership of the ZIPLOC trade mark in New Zealand.
 Successfully opposed S C Johnson & Sons, Inc’s attempt to register the mark for itself, in circumstances where International Consolidated Business Pty Ltd was the legal proprietor of the mark in this jurisdiction.
 The matter has been appealed.

 SEALEGS INTERNATIONAL LTD v ZHANG & ORS (2016) Complicated proceedings relating to whether or not the defendants had infringed the copyright in drawings of the plaintiffs’ amphibious boat system.
 Interim injunction sought and obtained by the plaintiffs.
 Design right and breach of confidence were also in issue.

 Z v Y (2015-2017) Acting for a UK-based manufacturer of industrial equipment in respect of an international arbitration.
 The causes of action included copyright infringement, breach of contract and breach of confidence.